mayankshekhar03/media-crawler/README.md

 # media-crawler
-can crawls tv series index of website and create a new html file with a list of all the media
+can crawl tv series index of website and create a new html file with a list of all the media